Benefits of using the OpenAPI (Swagger) specification for your API?

 Business and design teams can define the features they need, and an engineering team can create an OpenAPI YAML document that defines all these in technical terms.

-Then the frontend and backend teams can use this document as a corner-stone to do their implementation.
+as a corner-stone to do their implementation.
 Both able to choose their technologies as they see fit.

 The OpenAPI ecosystem even provides tools to create mock APIs, so the frontend developers have something more practical to work with.